IMAGINARY/content-slider-announcer/README.md

 - **text** is whatever announcement you want to show, which will be formatted using `text-poster`.
 - **options** is an object with options (all optional).
 See below.

+This function will return a **Promise** that resolves when the announcement is closed (either by timeout or manually) and rejects if there's an announcement already in progress.

 To hide the announcement just call

 ```